- Home

 By Jane Doe as agent

-Jane Doe
+Jane Doe A

-A Power of Attorney does not expire.
+Power of Attorney does not expire.
+A

-You cannot use a Power of Attorney after the death of the person
+cannot use a Power of Attorney after the

-who signed it!
+death of the person who signed it!